Localization and advectional spreading of convective currents under parametric disorder: Localization exponents

+On the other hand, now the mode corresponding to $\gamma_2$ makes a nonzero contribution to the flow:

-As a result, for $\gamma_2>0$ ($u>0$), the flow is localized down the advection stream (the right flank of the localized flow) with the exponent $\gamma_3$; $\gamma_-=|\gamma_3|$.
+illustration of which can be found in \fref{fig8}.
+For $\gamma_2>0$, the flow is localized down the advection stream (the right flank of the localized pattern) with the exponent $\gamma_3$; $\gamma_-=|\gamma_3|$.
 On the left flank of the excitation domain, two modes appear: